 Yoga is an excellent option for those hoping to conceive, as it is known to be a stress buster and a great low-impact form of exercise.
 In addition, yoga tones the reproductive organs by systematically squeezing and releasing them, which encourages optimal functionality.
 If you’re hoping to conceive and are wondering if yoga is right for you, here are some points to consider.

 Yoga Dovetails with Modern Medicine

 If you don’t want to stop seeing your doctor for Western medicine but still want to do as much as you can to increase your odds, practicing yoga will not interfere with any drug or hormone therapies you choose to do.
 Most fertility specialists encourage their patients to get plenty of low-impact exercise while trying to conceive, and yoga fits the bill nicely.

 It doesn’t matter if you are doing treatments or going all-natural, in your early 20s or mid-40s, stress is never good for your fertility.
 Yoga has long been proven to help people of all gender identities and ages relax, unwind and focus inward.
-Releasing stress and tension not only relaxes your muscles and improves blood flow, it allows your body to regulate your hormones.
+By releasing stress and tension not only does yoga relax your muscles and improve blood flow, it allows your body to regulate hormones and stimulate the body’s relaxation response.
 In times of stress, your body puts out hormones that make conceiving difficult.
 This is, in part, the truth behind the old wives’ tale that those who stop worrying about getting pregnant often do.
 Adding yoga to your routine will allow you to nip stress in the bud, which will help you feel better overall and increase the likelihood of conception.